FidFenix/SocialNetwork/README.md

 # SocialNetwork
 ## A web page dedicaded to use MEAN as a main platform
-This is our second Version
+This is our second Version, Lets see how...